Connect with us

 1. Currency Interchangeability Agreement (CIA) 1967

-According to the Monetary Authority of Singapore (MAS), the agreement was made on 12 June 1967 between these three countries who after independence issued their own currencies:
+According to the Monetary Authority of Singapore (MAS), the agreement was made on 12 June 1967 between these three countries, which, after their respective independence, issued their own currencies:

 1. Malaysia with the Malaysian Dollar